Insect Bite Or Sting

 - Elevate the affected area.
 Prop the wound above the level of your heart, if possible.
 Elevate the area for 10 to 20 minutes each hour or as directed by your healthcare provider.

 - Use compresses.
 Soak a clean washcloth in cold water, wring it out, and put it on the bite or sting.
 Use the compress for 10 to 20 minutes each hour or as directed by your healthcare provider.
 After 24 to 48 hours, change to warm compresses.

 - Apply a paste.
 Add water to baking soda to make a thick paste.
 Put the paste on the area for 5 minutes.
 Rinse gently to remove the paste.

 - Do not wear bright-colored or flower-print clothing when you plan to spend time outdoors.
 Do not use hairspray, perfumes, or aftershave.

 - Do not leave food out.

 - Empty any standing water and wash container with soap and water every 2 days.

 - Put screens on all open windows and doors.

-- Put insect repellent on skin that is showing when you go outside.
+- Put insect repellent that contains DEET on skin that is showing when you go outside.
 Put insect repellent at the top of your boots, bottom of pant legs, and sleeve cuffs.
 Wear long sleeves, pants, and shoes.

 - Use citronella candles outdoors to help keep mosquitoes away.
 Put a tick and flea collar on pets.